irsbugs/cmrt/Who can Login.md

 ### Wordpress Account

 The WordPress *Users* have accounts managed by the WordPress application.
 On logging into a WordPress account management functions may be performed on WordPress and its plugins.
-The CiviCRM plugin for WordPress has the ability to control the privilleges a *User* is granted to modify CiviCRM.
+The CiviCRM plugin for WordPress has the ability to control the privileges a *User* is granted for modifying CiviCRM.

 The WordPress *User* account names, will also be *contacts* in CiviCRM database.